liefwerk/liefwerk/README.md

 - 👯 I’m looking to collaborate on open source softwares (JS or Typescript)
 - 🤔 I’m looking for help with a project called webradio_alpha (don't have enough time on my hands)
 - 📫 How to reach me: natjageni[at]gmail[dot]com
-- ⚡ Fun fact: I come from France and a film enthusiast
+- ⚡ Fun fact: I come from France and I'm a film enthusiast